-There is multiple things going on in this story of replacing the twelfth apostle and it’s easy to get lost in the mechanism rather than see why this completion was important.
+There are multiple things going on in this story of replacing the twelfth apostle, and it’s easy to get lost in the mechanism rather than see why this completion was important.
 These games look at the idea of completion and the act of choosing.

-Completing – A team game where you’re challenged to complete ‘sets’.
-Teams take it in turns to read out the set title or for younger kids all but one of the set.
-Examples of sets: compass points, gospels, band members.
+A team game where you’re challenged to complete ‘sets’.
+Write out some sets of four connected things to get the started.
+Teams are given the set title or, for younger kids, all but one of the set, and asked to guess what the set consists of.
+Examples of set types: compass points, gospels, band members, bedroom furniture.

 Link: The Apostles felt incomplete.

-Apostles dominoes – The classic game of dominoes is a fabulous teaching tool because while you play it’s easy to talk about what you are seeing.
-These dominoes feature the 11 apostles and one with a question mark for his face – who will be the new 12th? there is an image of who is who on the post too.
-Click the image to get to this printable game.
+The classic game of dominoes is a fabulous teaching tool because while you play, it’s easy to talk about what you are seeing.
+These dominoes feature the 11 apostles and one with a question mark on his face: who will be the new 12th?
+There is an image of who is who on the post too. ((Link to post))

 Link: The Apostles were linked.